Skip to Content

 Tipped Wage Laws in Florida

-Discuss Your Case with Our Wage & Hour Lawyers in Rockford, IL
+Discuss Your Case with Our Wage & Hour Lawyers in Fort Lauderdale

 The Fair Labor Standards Act (FLSA) states that all employees must be paid the highest minimum wage afforded by federal, state, or local law.
 In Florida, the minimum wage (as of September 30, 2022) is $11.00, meaning all employees—including those who make tips—must be paid at least this amount per hour worked.
 However, tipped employees are also subject to a “tip credit.”
 Essentially, the tip credit allows employers to pay tipped employees less than minimum wage as long as the employees make up the difference in tips.